omanduj/Book_Notes/README.md

 (google_book_api/google_book_api):
 >python book_finder.py xxx

- Replace 'xxx' with the subject or title of book being searched for.
+ Replace 'xxx' with the subject or title of the book being searched for.

 This will display 5 books that are found in the google API book service, allowing the user to add books with the given name to their personal book list.
 After adding a book to the book list, all books are shown to the user that are on